 Blood is seen in vomiting, coughing and defecating (1).
 In some cause bleeding from the eye and heavy bleeding in the gastrointestinal tract occurs.
 Rapid weight loss, chest, stomach pain, etc. are the common symptoms of Ebola although the symptoms are similar to that of common disease.
 Excessive loss of body fluid is the prime cause of high mortality.

 The infected patient needs to isolated to prevent the other members of families and friend from getting infected.
 Treatment is followed by rehydration and practicing of the variety of drugs

 Due to high contagious nature of this virus, it can get spread by the variety of means some of the common means of transmission is through the contact of body fluid (2).
 This is the zoonotic disease transmitted from the fruit bats, primates like gorilla, chimpanzee, antelopes, etc. Human contact with infected dead or alive animals spread this deadly disease.
 Due to the highly contagious nature, the healthcare professional can also get infected.

 A blood sample is analyzed for the presence of viral antibody as well as viral RNA is analyzed.

 The outbreak of this disease monthly occurs in Africa.
 Due to this reason, it is also called as the disease of Africa.

 7. Preventive Measure

-Avoid consuming under cooked bush meat of any kinds.
+Avoid consuming the undercooked bush meat of any kinds.
 Unnecessary touching of the wild animals should be avoided.
-A scientist doing taxidermy of the wild animals need to follow strict guidance to prevent infection.
+A scientist doing taxidermy of the wild animals need to follow strict guidelines to prevent infection.
 The burial of the infected person needs to be done with the standard guideline recommended.